OptimalBits/bull/README.md

-    to the job processing function in job.opts opts.lifo {Boolean} A boolean which, if true, adds the job to the right of the queue instead of the left (default false) returns {Promise} A promise that resolves when the job has been succesfully added to the queue (or rejects if some error occured).
+    to the job processing function in job.opts opts.lifo {Boolean} A boolean which, if true, adds the job to the right of the queue instead of the left (default false) opts.timeout {Number} The number of milliseconds after which the job should be fail with a timeout error [optional] returns {Promise} A promise that resolves when the job has been succesfully added to the queue (or rejects if some error occured).
 ```